 Ombudsman calls Thai PM’s incomplete oath unconstitutional

-BANGKOK (AP) — Thailand’s ombudsman has ruled that the prime minister’s failure to recite a key sentence in his oath of office was unconstitutional, and will refer the matter to the Constitutional Court to rule on whether the government is legally installed.
+BANGKOK (AP) — Thailand’s ombudsman ruled Tuesday that the prime minister’s failure to recite a key sentence in his oath of office was unconstitutional, and will refer the matter to the Constitutional Court to decide whether the government was legally installed.

-Prime Minister Prayuth Chan-ocha had omitted a sentence about upholding the constitution when leading his Cabinet in the oath in front of King Maha Vajiralongkorn on July 16.
+Prime Minister Prayuth Chan-ocha omitted a sentence about upholding the constitution when he led his Cabinet in the oath in front of King Maha Vajiralongkorn on July 16.

-The omission became a controversy after opposition lawmakers pointed it out last month.
+Opposition lawmakers pointed it out the omission last month.
 Prayuth has said the matter is not a problem and the ombudsman’s office said he told them he had completed the oath-taking.

-His Cabinet at a ceremony Tuesday received copies of a message from the king encouraging them to perform their duties according to the oath they swore.
+Prayuth’s Cabinet at a ceremony Tuesday ahead of the ombudsman’s ruling was given copies of a message from the king encouraging them to perform their duties according to the oath they swore.

 In the brief letter, dated the day of the oath-taking, the king gave his blessings to conduct their duties with courage, confidence and determination for the country’s benefit, happiness and stability.